 All candidates for undergraduate degrees complete a Capstone project during their senior year.
 The result is a portfolio piece that serves two functions: First, the completed capstone demonstrates the student's understanding and application of concepts and processes explored in degree course work.
 Second, the capstone can be used as a portfolio piece to present in pursuit of career or advanced study opportunities.
-Depending on the student's program of study, the capstone project will take the form of either a written research project or an exhibited presentation in the medium of their study.
-Further explanation of the capstone requirements for each degree program may be found in the appropriate department sections within this catalog.

-Studio Art
+Studio Art and Design

-Director: Lunsford Faculty: Harbison Adjunct Faculty: Rose
+Director: Lunsford

+Faculty: Harbison, Price

-Studio Art Degrees
+Studio Art Design Degrees